On the road with Dr. Jochen Weyrauch

 JW: We will see a transformation in this regard within the next few years.
 Nobody should be left behind on this journey.
 We are therefore offering training programs, which help employees to familiarize themselves with new and useful digital tools.
 They will make mobile or hybrid working easier.
 These modern ways of working are especially popular with the younger generation.
 That’s an important point given the demographic shift.
 We are already competing for the best talent in many areas — and so far we have been successful.

-Automotive industry, woodworking, medical technology — the Dürr Group is positioning itself more and more broadly.
+Automotive industry, woodworking, medical devices — the Dürr Group is positioning itself more and more broadly.
 Why?

 JW: Aside from the highly cyclical automotive business, we are developing further mainstays that give us stability.
 By adopting this approach, we have already made great strides.
 Last year, for the first time, our sales were higher in the non-automotive sector than in our traditional business.
 We have noticed that the capital market values this step.